brantleygusler/brantleygusler/README.md

 ## I'm a Software Engineer, Data Scientist, Marketing Expert and Tabletop RPG Lover

+<I>A versatile professional at the intersection of technology, creativity, and data, I bring a unique skill set as a creative marketer, communicator, and data scientist.
+With a strong software development and data analysis foundation, I harness the power of data-driven insights to craft innovative marketing strategies that resonate with target audiences and drive business growth.</i>

 - Currently working on my first novel
 - Avid disc golfer
 - Veteran of multiple marathons and ultramarathons